BlankOn/revival/Infrastructure/DebianLiveBuild.md

 E: An unexpected failure occurred, exiting...
 Done in 00:00:43.
 ```
-debootstrap.log does not give much clue either,
+The `debootstrap.log` does not give much clue either,
 ```
 mknod: /home/user/iso/build/chroot/dev/null: No such file or directory
 mknod: /home/user/iso/build/chroot/dev/zero: No such file or directory